Appian (NASDAQ:APPN) Issues Q2 2022 Earnings Guidance

+Appian (NASDAQ:APPN – Get Rating) last announced its quarterly earnings data on Thursday, May 5th.
+The company reported ($0.06) earnings per share for the quarter, beating the consensus estimate of ($0.13) by $0.07.
+The business had revenue of $114.27 million during the quarter, compared to analyst estimates of $107.19 million.
+Appian had a negative return on equity of 28.38% and a negative net margin of 24.88%.
+The company’s revenue was up 28.6% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted ($0.17) earnings per share.
+On average, analysts anticipate that Appian will post -1.04 earnings per share for the current year.

-In other news, CFO Mark Matheos sold 4,981 shares of the firm’s stock in a transaction dated Tuesday, May 10th.
-The stock was sold at an average price of $57.13, for a total transaction of $284,564.53.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, major shareholder Abdiel Capital Management, Llc acquired 40,000 shares of the stock in a transaction dated Wednesday, March 9th.
-The shares were bought at an average price of $55.70 per share, with a total value of $2,228,000.00.
+In related news, CFO Mark Matheos sold 4,981 shares of the firm’s stock in a transaction dated Tuesday, May 10th.
+The stock was sold at an average price of $57.13, for a total value of $284,564.53.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, major shareholder Abdiel Capital Management, Llc acquired 40,000 shares of Appian stock in a transaction that occurred on Wednesday, March 9th.
+The stock was acquired at an average cost of $55.70 per share, for a total transaction of $2,228,000.00.
 The disclosure for this purchase can be found here.
-Over the last three months, insiders have bought 839,818 shares of company stock worth $40,140,064 and have sold 16,082 shares worth $908,684.
-Company insiders own 43.90% of the company’s stock.
+Over the last 90 days, insiders bought 839,818 shares of company stock worth $40,140,064 and sold 16,082 shares worth $908,684.
+Insiders own 43.90% of the company’s stock.

 Appian Company Profile (Get Rating)